 - Paper Structure

 At 300-level, this paper aims to provide students with performance skills that would lead to a professional level.
-Please contact the School of Performing Arts (email@example.com) office for a copy of the most recent paper profile.

 - Teaching Arrangements

-- Two hour lectures and workshops.
+Two-hour lectures and workshops.

 - Textbooks are not required for this paper.